 If you meet the requirements to complete the achievement or challenge, but you don't see the “toast” icon or the achievement isn't listed, try the solutions below.

-You may not be notified of or see an updated gamerscore right away when you unlock an achievement.
+When you unlock an achievement, you may not see a notification or an updated gamerscore right away.
 The Xbox Live service validates your achievement, which may cause a short delay.

 If your gamerscore is not updated online, verify that it's updated locally on your Xbox One console.
 After your gamerscore is updated on your console, verify that the changes are synchronized on Xbox Live.